-When you have holy water you can say this prayer "Lord, by this holy water and by your Precious Blood, wash away all my sins and console the Holy Souls in Purgatory."
+When you have holy water you can say this prayer: "Lord, by this holy water and by your Precious Blood, wash away all my sins and console the Holy Souls in purgatory."
 Sprinkle holy water in your home often, even every night as you go to bed.
 St. Maximilian Kolbe had his infected thumb healed by God using holy water.
 Holy water is also a reminder of our baptism, where we were cleansed of original sin and adopted as children of God.
 By cleansing us from venial sins holy water helps us to pray to God with a more pure heart.
 Carry some in a flask in your pocket or purse.
 In these days of increasing spiritual darkness and diabolical deceptions its kind of like the American Express motto, "Don't leave home without it."

 We need to do our best to have a pure heart that is set apart for the Lord and not darkened by sin.
 The same can be said of our homes.
 It is important to cleanse our home of anything and everything that is contrary to the gospel.
-This includes books, DVDs, magazines, bookmarked websites and so on.
-Games such as Dungeons and Dragons should not be in the Ouija boards, tarot cards and other such items should be removed. occult Witchcraft paraphernalia should be removed from your home, office, car and everywhere else, and that includes Remember, Satan can appear as an "angel of Wicca. light."
+This includes books, magazines, bookmarked websites and so on.
+Games such as Dungeons and Dragons should not be in the home.
+Ouija boards, tarot cards and other such occult items should be removed.
+Witchcraft paraphernalia should be removed from your home, office, car and everywhere else, and that includes Wicca.
+Remember, Satan can appear as an "angel of light."

 Parents need to show authority and leadership in this matter.
 Children need discipline, loving discipline.
 The Lord disciplines us, his children, because he loves us.
-Perhaps you need to go through your books, DVDs, magazines and so on and prayerfully consider what needs to leave your home.
+Perhaps you need to go through your books, magazines and so on and prayerfully consider what needs to leave your home.
 Statues of other religious "gods" should not be in our homes or in our gardens.
 Many masks, e.g., from Africa, have a purpose in voodoo or witchcraft and carry a dark spirit with them.
 Out they should go!
 Cleanse our homes, O Lord!
 The Lord, the Mighty One of Israel said "YOU SHALL HAVE NO OTHER GODS BEFORE ME."
 (Exodus 20:3)

 Jesus said that if our right hand causes us to sin, we should cut it off.
 He said it is better to go through life maimed than to go into hell with a whole body.
 In other words, anything in our lives that leads us to sin we should cut out.
-Some men, due to their addiction to pornography, got rid of their computers.
-That was the step they had to take to stay pure.
 Is there anything you need to "cut out" from your life: a person that constantly leads you to sin?
 A place that leads you to sin?
 An object (computer, book, movie, etc) that leads you to sin?
 If so, cut it out.